Rational points of quiver moduli spaces: Gerbes and twisted quiver representations

 \subsection{An interpretation of the type map via gerbes}

-In this section, we give an alternative description of the type map using $\GG_m$-gerbes which works over any field $k$.
-The following result collects the relevant results that we will need on gerbes and torsors; for further details and the definition of a gerbe, see \cite[Chapter 12]{olsson}.
+In this section, we give an alternative description of the type map using $\GG_m$-gerbes that works over any field $k$.
+The following result collects the relevant results that we will need on gerbes and torsors; for further details, see \cite[Chapter 12]{olsson}.

 \begin{prop} Let $\fX$ be an Artin stack over $k$ and let $G, G'$ and $G''$ be affine algebraic group schemes over $k$; then the following statements hold. \begin{enumerate} \item \cite[Corollary 12.1.5]{olsson} There is a natural bijection